 A diverse working group of programmatic, access and government stakeholders should meet quarterly with the County Department of Social Services staff managing SNAP to better understand and address issues like: participation rate of eligible residents, dual enrollment with other programs (TANF and Medicare), and churn (how often an eligible household falls off for various reasons).
-Innovative programming should be employed to ease the SNAP enrollment process, e.g. SNAP outreach in prisons for re-entry, SNAP outreach through food banks, and school-based promotion of SNAP and food access.
+Innovative programming should be employed to ease the SNAP enrollment process, e.g. SNAP outreach in prisons for reentry, SNAP outreach through food banks, and school-based promotion of SNAP and food access.
+Regular opportunities to come together and work collaboratively are essential for service providers to meet community needs.